phish108/delegateproxy/README.md

 console.log(dp.b()); // "hello from B"
 ```

-DelegateProxy will instantiate both classes and then tie them together.
+DelegateProxy will instanciate both classes and then tie them together.

 Within a delegate proxy, the operator object is write only.
 Data can be stored
 only in the delegate object.